aleksyprok/LOCUST-Installation/README.md

    ```
    where the device revision number here is 8.6.

+4. Open makefile with a text editor.

-4. Edit makefile and replace every instance of `pgfortran` with `nvfortran`.
+5. Replace every instance of `pgfortran` with `nvfortran`.

+6. Ensure `CUDALIB = cc86,cuda11.6` where the numbers correspond to your device revision number respectively and CUDA versions respectively.